headmelted/archie/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/headmelted/cobbler.svg)](https://hub.docker.com/r/headmelted/cobbler/)
 [![Docker Build](https://img.shields.io/docker/build/headmelted/cobbler.svg)](https://hub.docker.com/r/headmelted/cobbler/builds/)

-Cobbler is a series of pre-configured Ubuntu images that are collectively intended to make compiling and testing code for multiple architectures as simple as possible.
+Cobbler is a series of pre-configured Debian images that are collectively intended to make compiling and testing code for multiple architectures in a CI setup as simple as possible.

 By using some sensible defaults, and several commonly used and well-supported tools, Cobbler's goal is to make supporting architectures such as ARM, PowerPC and SPARC as simple as building for Intel.

-Certain projects are a better fit than others to use Cobbler for performing and testing CI builds.
+Certain projects are a better fit than others for the assumptions Cobbler makes.
 Specifically, any code that relies heavily on architecture-specific calls is not likely to benefit much (if it all) from using Cobbler.

 ### Supported architectures
 There are effectively two lists of supported architectures for Cobbler.
-Compiling and testing of programs without dependendent packages (i.e. programs for which no dependencies need to be pulled from Ubuntu Cosmic repositories) is supported for the intersection of architectures of GCC and QEMU.
+Compiling and testing of programs without dependendent packages (i.e. programs for which no dependencies need to be pulled from Debian repositories) is supported for the intersection of architectures of GCC and QEMU.

-As Cobbler is built on Ubuntu Cosmic, the architectures supported for those programs which have dependencies on standard packages within the repository mirror those supported by the operating system.
+As Cobbler is built on Debian Stretch, the architectures supported for those programs which have dependencies on standard packages within the repository mirror those supported by the operating system.
 To clarify, the table below shows the state of support for different architectures within Cobbler.

 | Architecture  | Family   | Bit width        | Compilation   | Dependencies  | FSE           | rootfs
 |---------------|----------|------------------|---------------|---------------|---------------|-----------: